 top of page

-Our academic programs runs for ten months from August to May.
-This includes one full Montessori educational cycle each day, outdoor play and the close, personal supervision our academic program is known for.
+Our bilingual and Spanish immersion Year Round programs includes 12 months of Montessori education.
+Academic programs run for ten months from August to May.
 With this program comes the option of week-to-week enrollment during the summer period.
-This program is available in a full and half-day schedule for children ages 3-months through 6 years.
+This program is available in a full and half-day schedule for children ages 3-months through 9 years.

 INFANT